 - Use jpg file types, not png.
 They’re smaller and more appropriate for websites.

-- Avoid group shots.
+- Avoid large group shots.
 Instead, go for tight shots with 1-3 students engaged, hands-on, and/or active.
 Images related to research can also work.

 - Aim for overall diverse representation of students.